ibi/wf-extension-tutorial/README.md

 [Insert Screenshot here!
 Screenshot of rendered chart]

-Assuming your stand-alone **JS Viz** renders with the stubbed WebFOCUS® API objects you created, you're ready to proceed to Section 2 which will focus on creating a WebFOCUS® extension and how to deploy it to your WebFOCUS® environment.
+Assuming your stand-alone **JS Viz** renders with the stubbed WebFOCUS<sup>®</sup> API objects you created, you're ready to proceed to Section 2 which will focus on creating a WebFOCUS<sup>®</sup> extension and how to deploy it to your WebFOCUS<sup>®</sup> environment.

-## 2: Creating a WebFOCUS® Extension ##
+## 2: Creating a WebFOCUS<sup>®</sup> Extension ##

-In the extensions github repository, there's already a good explanation of how to create a WebFOCUS® extension that can be found here: https://github.com/ibi/wf-extensions-chart/wiki/Creating-a-WebFocus-Extension
+In the extensions github repository, there's already a good explanation of how to create a WebFOCUS<sup>®</sup> extension that can be found here: https://github.com/ibi/wf-extensions-chart/wiki/Creating-a-WebFocus-Extension

 This section will take a look at some best practices on creating the extension based on the stand-alone page ext_wrapper.html.

-The template project contains the resources to "build" a WebFOCUS® extension.
+The template project contains the resources to "build" a WebFOCUS<sup>®</sup> extension.
 Specifically in the src directory:

-* icons folder - stores the images that will be used to render in various aspects of WebFOCUS® including the Extension Manager and as a visual cue for selecting in InfoAssist and Designer.
+* icons folder - stores the images that will be used to render in various aspects of WebFOCUS<sup>®</sup> including the Extension Manager and as a visual cue for selecting in InfoAssist and Designer.

 * lib folder - contains all the external js libraries required - this will typically align with the js references made in ext_wrapper.html